As Israel and Iran weigh truce, US troops in region remain on alert

 The United Nations’ nuclear watchdog, the International Atomic Energy Agency, will likely have a big role to play in cataloging what parts of Iran’s nuclear program have been eliminated, and what parts remain.

-For that, “They are going to need Iran’s cooperation – or at least the cooperation of people who know about all those assets and stockpiles,” says Andrea Strickler, deputy director of the Nonproliferation and Biodefense program at the Foundation for the Defense of Democracies think tank.
+For that, “They are going to need Iran’s cooperation – or at least the cooperation of people who know about all those assets and stockpiles,” says Andrea Stricker, deputy director of the Nonproliferation and Biodefense program at the Foundation for the Defense of Democracies think tank.

 Absent it, there is the looming threat that additional U.S. military action could be taken.

-Note: Editor's note: This story was updated on June 24, the day of initial publication, with news of ceasefire violations, and to give the correct spelling for Andrea Stricker's name.